Search within:

 Protections for mobile devices

 • Given the portability of mobile devices, they are more susceptible to loss and theft.
-The following measures should be used to secure university data contained on mobile devices.
+The following measures shall be used to secure university data contained on mobile devices.

 • Keep your device secure by keeping it with you or in a physically secured location.